 Carver County Environmental Services will collect used cooking oil for no charge.
 Please do not dispose of cooking oil in home drains or in storm sewers.

-Some plastic bags may be included in the curbside cart including: grocery bags, retail bags (remove string ties & rigid plastic handles), and dry-cleaning bags (clean/dry and bundled into one bag).
-These plastic bags and many other plastic bags may be taken to drop off locations, including Cub Foods, Lakewinds, Byerlys, Lunds, Hennepin County Drop Off Centers, and Carver County Environmental Services.
+Take plastic bags to one of the many stores that have plastic bag drop offs, including Cub Foods, Lunds-Byerlys, Whole Foods, Hennepin County Drop Off Centers, and Carver County Environmental Services.
+Many dry cleaners will take their bags.
+Just ask!
 See a complete list of locations and plastic bags that may be dropped off by site.

 Plastics #1-7 Recycling